fephil/metalsmith-metadata-directory/README.md

 ## Debug mode

-This plugin supports debugging.
+This plugin supports debugging output.
 To enable, use the following command:

 `DEBUG=metalsmith-metadata-directory metalsmith`